 - Safety — As with all services, EPA 608 works to generate the safest protocols for technicians servicing and disposing of refrigerants.

 Looking for a Universal Certification?

 One effective way to maximize your safety and skills as an HVAC technician is to achieve your Universal Certification for EPA 608.
 This accreditation is available to applicants who have successfully completed all three certification programs.
-You can sign up to take the 100-question universal test to achieve all of your certifications in one go.
+You can sign up to take the 100-question universal test to earn all of your certifications at once.
 If you’d like, you can find a local HVAC distributor to arrange for you to take the test at their location.
-Keep in mind that the test must be proctored by an individual designated by Mainstream Engineering.
+The test must be proctored by an individual designated by Mainstream Engineering.

 How Does the EPA 608 Test Work?

-Once you complete the multiple-choice exam, the test distributor will mail the test to Mainstream Engineering for grading.
-Once we receive the test, we will grade it within two business days.
+After you complete the multiple-choice exam, the test distributor will mail the test to Mainstream Engineering for grading.
+When we receive the test, we will grade it within two business days.
 The results of your test will be available online the day it is graded, and the physical results will be mailed to you.

-Mainstream Engineering and EPATest.com are here to provide EPA-approved certification tests for Section 608 Type I, II, III, and Universal.
+Mainstream Engineering and EPATest.com are here to provide EPA-approved certification tests for Section 608 Type I, II, III, and Universal certifications.
 We also offer online education and testing for other programs such as EPA 609, which focuses on air conditioners in motor vehicles.
-Feel free to contact us online for assistance and more information!
+Contact us online for assistance and more information.